cscart/docs/en/addons/enhanced_navigation_by_promotions/index.rst

     Promotions and special offers are very useful ways to attract customers and increase the sales rate of your store.
 Seasonal sales and bonuses for special customers eventually lead to a lot of positions in your promotions list, which makes it difficult to manage.
 We created a special add-on in order to make this experience more comfortable.

-    **Enhanced Navigation By Promotions** adds additional fields in for the promotions page, that provides quick access to valuable information about the particular event.
-Make your store/marketplace administration effective and comfortable with Enhanced Navigation by Promotions.
+    **Promo Navigator** adds additional fields in for the promotions page, that provides quick access to valuable information about the particular event.
+Make your store/marketplace administration effective and comfortable with Promo Navigator.

 ============
 Key Features